Chapter 1. Introduction

 Follow the steps below to install and configure the QEMU virtual machines for this example.

-# pkg install qemu nmap sudo
+# pkg install qemu sudo

 Configure sudo as desired.